usnistgov/feasst/README.rst

 Intermolecular interactions

 * Charged interactions with the Ewald summation
-* Lennard-Jones with Yukawa, LRC, force shift, or Gaussians
+* Lennard-Jones with Yukawa, LRC, force shift, or Gaussian
 * Superquadrics and supertoroids (dev)
 * Patchy particles (dev)
 * Hard spheres, soft spheres and square wells